 She will be having four one-person exhibitions in these Florida locations during 2023-2024, including Woodfield Fine Art, Brooker Creek Preserve, Dunedin Fine Arts Center, and Arts on Douglas.

-In 1991, I moved from New York City, population 8 million, to Aripeka, a small fishing village of 500 people on the Gulf of Mexico in Florida.
-My home and studio are surrounded by more than 14,000 acres of coastal wilderness.
-I hear no traffic.
-Instead, I listen to the fish jump at night, while seeing stars reflected in the water.
-All of this beauty has inspired and influenced me as an artist.
-Every day I’m engaged by the raw, primitive energy of the wetlands, as well as the vast cosmic night sky.
+After living in New York City for 20 years, population 8 million, I moved to Aripeka Florida, a small fishing village on the Gulf of Mexico, population 395.
+My home and studio are surrounded by 15,000 of acres of coastal wetlands.
+All this beauty has inspired and influenced me as an artist, and every day I’m engaged by its raw, primitive energy.

-The illusion of deep space transports you into my paintings.
-But what appears as a realistic type of scene when viewed from across the room, quickly dissolves into abstraction as you approach the painting, thus offering you both the pure pleasure of color and texture from one vantage point and the dreamy quality of an imaginary scene from another vantage point.
+My painting medium is encaustic, or hot beeswax, which produces beautiful, rich surfaces.
+As you view my work from across the room, the illusion of deep space draws you into my paintings.
+But what appears as a realistic scene when viewed from afar, quickly dissolves into abstraction as you approach the painting, so you can experience both the dreamy quality of an imaginary scene from one vantage point, and the pure pleasure of color and texture from another vantage point.